astrobmm/fastrot-spec/README.md

 ## Installation & Requirements

-Clone the above structure of folders on your computer, and create an additional folder ```11_results/```.
+Clone the above structure of folders on your computer.
 Your must have at the same level these four directories:

 ```
 00_codes/